 What thrift shopping tips and ideas would you add to this list?
 Share your best thrift advice in the comments below!

-(Image credits: Bethany Nauert; Amanda Johnson; Oliver Jeffers; Apartment Therapy Classifieds; Brooklyn Flea Profile; Alameda Point Antiques and Collectibles Faire; Laure Joliet; The Art of Doing Stuff; Rebecca Orlov; Shutterstock/Shutterstock; Sarah Rae Trover; Chris McMahon)
+(Image credits: Bethany Nauert; Amanda Johnson; Oliver Jeffers; Apartment Therapy Classifieds; Brooklyn Flea Profile; Alameda Point Antiques and Collectibles Faire; Laure Joliet; The Art of Doing Stuff; Rebecca Orlov; Shutterstock/Shutterstock; Sarah Rae Smith; Chris McMahon)